eklausme/saaze-lemire/content/blog/2007/07-22-looking-into-buy-a-new-pda.md

 - I only use it to set appointments, manage a small address list, and setup todos.
 I do not need to play videos or browse the web on the device, since I have a laptop for this purpose.
 - Losing my data is a big nono.
 - I do not want a cell phone.
 I am against cell phones because I do not want to be easily reachable.
 I am a researcher and professor, not a salesperson or manager.
-- A long battery life is a must.
-- It must run PalmOS: I am not going to throw away or reenter all my data.
+- A long battery life is a must.- It must run PalmOS: I am not going to throw away or reenter all my data.
 I have been entering data for over 8 years in PalmOS devices!

 It does look like a Palm Tungsten is the way to go.
 Palm seems to charge a bit over $200 for those which is amazingly cheap.
 It seems to have non volatile memory which is very nice: my m505 has volatile memory, I think, so, if I never let it run out of juice.
 What bugs me is that Palm Tungsten might be the only way to go.
 Are PalmOS users a dying breed?